How to potty train a rabbit fast?

 But occasionally you will find even potty trained rabbits poop here and there in your house for several reasons which I will explain later in this article.

-As I said litter training your rabbits are all about giving them the time to build their new habit.
+As I said litter training your bunnies are all about giving them the time to build their new habit.
 You as the guardian have to assist them as well to build the habit.

 How can you teach them good manners?